 - The accuracy of the D-Xylose absorption test is affected by two factors:

 - 1. Rate of Absorption by Intestine

 - 2. Rate of Excretion by Kidneys

-\rightarrow Thus, In case of impaired renal function the D-xylose level in a coeliac disease.

-5 hrs urine sample is low , which can lead to false diagnosis of interference with glucose is minimum.
+\rightarrow Thus, In case of impaired renal function the D-xylose level in a 5 hrs urine sample is low , which can lead to false diagnosis of celiac disease.

 - Principle: